rodrigo-arenas/Sklearn-genetic-opt/README.md

 This is meant to be an alternative from popular methods inside scikit-learn such as Grid Search and Random Grid Search.

-Sklearn-genetic-opt uses evolutionary algorithms from the deap package to find the "best" set of hyperparameters by trying to optimize the cross validation scores, it can be used for both regression and classification problems.
+Sklearn-genetic-opt uses evolutionary algorithms from the deap package to find the "best" set of hyperparameters that optimizes (max or min) the cross validation scores, it can be used for both regression and classification problems.

 # Usage:
 Install sklearn-genetic-opt